 I then sold tons of suppliers on my stores and quadrupled my inventory.

-I followed my gut and Anton’s advice.
+I followed my gut and my mentor’s advice.
 It didn’t matter what niche I was in, success could be had and I knew it.
 If others were doing it, I could too.
 Getting sales out of these experimental stores would be a huge boost to my morale, if I could do it.

 I was going to apply value propositions; the feature & benefit model.